kenthinson/Coding_Essentials/README.md

 # Coding Fundamentals
 This is the repo to go with the Youtube video series.
 Teaching basics of programming.
+This course is design to take people who have never programmed before and teach them the basics.
+However it is also a good reference for people who need a refresher on a topic.

+This course uses the Haxe Programming language as it's primary example.
+However all examples are relevant to any language.
+It's the concepts that are most important to learn.

 ## Lessons
 * [ ] Intro